kracauer/kracauer.github.io/_posts/2019-06-18-Topic-Modeling.md

 In the example image, the number of topics is set to 30 and is applied to the year 1864 of the "Dispatch".

-It is important to note that the running time of the script is significantly extended with each topic increase, which is especially relevant for low-performance computers.
+It is also important to know that the running time of the script is significantly extended with each topic increase, which is especially relevant for low-performance computers.
 For me, the calculation of 20 topics only takes a few minutes, whereas 30 takes half an hour and 40 over 60 minutes.

 The generated topics look as follows.